Skip to main content

 Current Status: Not Adopted

-The Ordem dos Contabilistas e Auditores de Moçambique (OCAM) is empowered by Law No. 8/2012 to establish an investigative and disciplinary (I&D) system for professional accountants.
-OCAM’s internal Resolution No 8/GB/2014 establishes the procedures for the I&D system which is overseen by the Judicial Council of the association.
-The Judicial Council has four separate divisions: investigation, discipline, rights’ representative, and a tribunal.
-All committee members are independent, and committees are comprised of members and non-members, such as retired practitioners and lawyers.
-There is also an administrative court for members to appeal.
+The Ordem dos Contabilistas e Auditores de Moçambique (OCAM) is empowered by Law No. 8/2012 to establish an investigative and disciplinary system for professional accountants.
+Resolution No. 8/GB/2014 establishes the procedures governing the system, which is overseen by the Judicial Council of the association.

 Current Status: Adopted

-The financial reporting framework in Mozambique is established under the Commercial Code 2005 and Decree 70/2009 of December 22, 2009.
-The Commercial Code 2005 establishes the obligation for companies to keep books of accounts while Decree 70/2009 stipulates the accounting standards to be followed.
+The financial reporting framework in Mozambique is established under the Commercial Code 2005 and Decree No. 70/2009 of December 22, 2009.
+The Commercial Code establishes the obligation for companies to maintain books of account, while Decree No. 70/2009 sets out the applicable accounting standards framework.

 Current Status: Partially Adopted